 Oakes is a very small city located in the state of North Dakota.
 With a population of 1,764 people and just one neighborhood, Oakes is the 56th largest community in North Dakota.

-Because occupations involving physical labor dominate the local economy, Oakes is generally considered to be a blue-collar town.
-36.48% of the Oakes workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Oakes, you'll notice that it is more blue-collar than most other communities in America.
+36.48% of Oakes’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Oakes is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Oakes who work in sales jobs (11.75%), management occupations (8.75%), and food service (7.86%).

-Being a small city, Oakes does not have a public transit system used by locals to get to and from work.
+Oakes is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The citizens of Oakes are slightly better educated than the national average of 21.84% for all cities and towns, with 23.56% of adults in Oakes having a bachelor's degree or advanced degree.